 The principal role of the Remuneration Committee is to develop and maintain a remuneration strategy that ensures that Executive Directors and senior management are rewarded in a manner that continues to closely align the long-term interests of shareholders with those of executives.

-The Committee has an objective of enhancing the Board's engagement with EHS by provoking appropriate in-depth reviews of strategically important EHS issues for the Group.
+The Committee has an objective of enhancing the Board's engagement with Safety & Sustainability by provoking appropriate in-depth reviews of strategically important issues for the Group.
 The Committee is forward looking to enable it to provide appropriate advice and respond to Tullow’s growing presence in different operating environments.